 For complete details on available special pay and enlistment bonuses, contact a recruiter.

-Candidates may volunteer for EOD during basic training at Recruit Training Command, at “A” school, or at any time during their enlistment prior to their 31st birthday.
+Candidates may volunteer for EOD prior to basic training at Recruit Training Command or at any time during their enlistment prior to their 31st birthday.

 - Males and females are eligible